Detecting Grouped Local Average Treatment Effects and Selecting True Instruments: Abstract

 \section{Abstract}

-In the context of an endogenous binary treatment with heterogeneous effects and multiple instruments, we propose a two-step procedure to identify complier groups with identical local average treatment effects (LATE), despite relying on distinct instruments and even if several instruments violate the identifying assumptions.
-Our procedure is based on the fact that the LATE is homogeneous for any two or multiple instruments which (i) satisfy the LATE assumptions (instrument validity and treatment monotonicity in the instrument) and (ii) generate identical complier groups in terms of treatment propensities given the respective instruments.
-Under the (plurality) assumption that for each set of instruments with identical treatment propensities, those instruments satisfying the LATE assumptions constitute the relative majority, our procedure permits identifying these true instruments in a data driven way.
+Under an endogenous binary treatment with heterogeneous effects and multiple instruments, we propose a two-step procedure for identifying complier groups with identical local average treatment effects (LATE) despite relying on distinct instruments, even if several instruments violate the identifying assumptions.
+We use the fact that the LATE is homogeneous for instruments which (i) satisfy the LATE assumptions (instrument validity and treatment monotonicity in the instrument) and (ii) generate identical complier groups in terms of treatment propensities given the respective instruments.
+We propose a two-step procedure, where we first cluster the propensity scores in the first step and find groups of IVs with the same reduced form parameters in the second step.
+Under the plurality assumption that within each set of instruments with identical treatment propensities, instruments truly satisfying the LATE assumptions are the largest group, our procedure permits identifying these true instruments in a data driven way.
+We show that our procedure is consistent and provides consistent and asymptotically normal estimators of underlying LATEs.
 We also provide a simulation study investigating the finite sample properties of our approach and an empirical application investigating the effect of incarceration on recidivism in the US with judge assignments serving as instruments.

 \pagenumbering{arabic}